Heat Pump Water Heaters

 - A purchase that protects the environment.
 If everyone buying an electric water heater this year chose an ENERGY STAR certified HPWH model instead of a standard model, we would avoid 19.6 billion pounds of carbon dioxide emissions.
 That's the equivalent of taking 1.6 million cars off the road.

-To qualify, you must be a current KEC member.
-Rebate available for new construction of a site built home or the replacement of existing electric storage water heater in a site built home. $300 rebate for qualified installation of 50-75 gallon tanks. $500 rebate for qualified installation of 76 gallon tanks or more.
+A $400 rebate is available from KEC for installation of any size HPWH in new and existing, single-family homes and manufactured homes.
+If you are replacing an existing water heater, the old water heater must be electric.
+To qualify, you must be a current KEC member, complete the rebate form and return it to KEC with all required paperwork.
 Complete the form and return to KEC with all required paperwork.
 Requests must be received within 90 days of purchase.
 Please allow four weeks for processing.
 These programs are subject to change without notice.
-For more information please call (208) 765-1200 or email firstname.lastname@example.org.
+For more information please call (208) 765-1200 or email email@example.com.